Childhood Care & Development

 - Appreciated by thousands of clients.
 Check client reviews

-In addition to linguistic differences in the interactions of young and older children with adults, there are also some other differences that can be categorized as social and emotional differences.
-It can be assumed that as the children grow (the age increase), their ability to interact with adults also grows and thus the impact of interaction on personality and behavior becomes more profound because they are better able to understand and interpret the behavior and actions of adults as compared to young age.
+In addition to linguistic differences in the interactions of young and older children with adults, some other differences can be categorized as social and emotional differences.
+It can be assumed that as the children grow (the age increase), their ability to interact with adults also grows.
+Thus the impact of interaction on personality and behaviour becomes more profound because they are better able to understand and interpret the behaviour and actions of adults as compared to young age.

 - Benson, J.B. and Haith, M.M. eds., 2010.
 Language, memory, and cognition in infancy and early childhood.
 Academic Press.

 - Fite, P.J., Rubens, S.L., Preddy, T.M., Raine, A. and Pardini, D.A., 2014.
 Reactive/proactive aggression and the development of internalizing problems in males: The moderating effect of parent and peer relationships.
 Aggressive Behavior, 40(1), pp.69-78.

 - Hamre, B., Hatfield, B., Pianta, R., and Jamil, F., 2014.
 Evidence for general and domain‐specific elements of teacher-child interactions: Associations with preschool children’s development.
 Child Development, 85(3), pp.1257-1274.

 - NICHD Early Child Care Research Network, 2016.
 Child-care structure→ process→ outcome: Direct and indirect effects of child-care quality on young children’s development.
 Psychological Science.

 - Waite, P., and Creswell, C., 2015.
 Observing interactions between children and adolescents and their parents: the effects of anxiety disorder and age.
 Journal of abnormal child psychology, 43(6), pp.1079-1091.

 DMCA / Removal Request